CakeCrusher/self_improving_agents/notes/guidelines.md

     - It hinges on having several timesteps to examine traces and select the most valuable trace and therefore has no purpose in the v0 of this project

 # Design
+PLease create the following workflow inside runner, first the user will establish the date from which  data will be fetched and onward, once that data is provided, the runner will export (get) data from arize (telemetry provider) as shown here  inside @run_and_upsert_evals.py and will return data as a df as shown in context in jsonofied form , then you will get the evaluator data using the .get method , Using those two data sources you will compose a model that will consist of a list of samples (chat_history (dict), output_generation (dict), eval_scores (Any), eval_reasoning (str)), actions (system_prompt (dict), model (str)), eval_constants (eval_template(str), eval_rails()).
+That will be our checkpoint,  then we will demo that inside @update_policy.py